 Consider a neuron in a conventional neural network.
-Let $\bm{x} = [x_1, x_2, \ldots, x_n]$ be the vector of input values, and $y$ be the output.
-Suppose the neuron composes a linear function $g$ (\eg, a convolution or fully-connected transform) with a nonlinear activation function $f$.
+Let $\bm{x} = [x_1, x_2, \ldots, x_n]$ be the vector of input values and $y$ be the output.
+Suppose the neuron composes a linear function $g$ (e.g., a convolution) with a nonlinear activation $f$.
 That is,

-where the vector $\bm{w} = [w_1, w_2, \ldots, w_n]$ contains the weights of the function $g$.
-In a conventional network, every neuron recomputes both $f$ and $g$ for every input frame (\autoref{fig:neuron_transmission}~(a)), resulting in large computational costs over a video sequence.
+where $\bm{w} = [w_1, w_2, \ldots, w_n]$ contains the weights of the function $g$.
+In a conventional network, every neuron recomputes $f$ and $g$ for every input frame (\autoref{fig:neuron_transmission}~(a)), resulting in large computational costs over a video sequence.